singhkpratham/geocompr/12-transport.md

 <!-- ]: -->

+\index{desire lines}

 Plotting the results on an interactive map, with `mapview::mapview(desire_carshort$geom_car)` for example, shows that many short car trips take place in and around Bradley Stoke.
 It is easy to find explanations for the area's high level of car dependency: according to  [Wikipedia](https://en.wikipedia.org/wiki/Bradley_Stoke), Bradley Stoke is "Europe's largest new town built with private investment", suggesting limited public transport provision.
 Furthermore, the town is surrounded by large (cycling unfriendly) road structures, "such as junctions on both the M4 and M5 motorways" [@tallon_bristol_2007].

-There are many benefits of converting travel desire lines into likely routes of travel from a policy perspective, primary among them the ability to understand what it is about the surrounding environment that makes people travel by a particular mode.
+There are many benefits of converting travel desire lines\index{desire lines} into likely routes of travel from a policy perspective, primary among them the ability to understand what it is about the surrounding environment that makes people travel by a particular mode.
 We discuss future directions of research building on the routes in Section \@ref(future-directions-of-travel).
 For the purposes of this case study, suffice to say that the roads along which these short car journeys travel should be prioritized for investigation to understand how they can be made more conducive to sustainable transport modes.
-One option would be to add new public transport nodes to the network.
+One option would be to add new public transport nodes\index{node} to the network\index{network}.
-Such nodes are described in the next section.
+Such nodes\index{node} are described in the next section.

 ## Nodes

-Nodes in geographic transport data are zero-dimensional features (points) among the predominantly one-dimensional features (lines) that comprise the network.
+Nodes\index{node} in geographic transport data are zero-dimensional features (points) among the predominantly one-dimensional features (lines) that comprise the network\index{network}.
 There are two types of transport nodes:

-1. Nodes not directly on the network such as zone centroids  --- covered in the next section --- or individual origins and destinations such as houses and workplaces.
+1. Nodes\index{node} not directly on the network\index{network} such as zone centroids\index{centroid}  --- covered in the next section --- or individual origins and destinations such as houses and workplaces.
-2. Nodes that are a part of transport networks, representing individual pathways, intersections between pathways (junctions) and points for entering or exiting a transport network such as bus stops and train stations.
+2. Nodes\index{node} that are a part of transport networks\index{network}, representing individual pathways, intersections between pathways (junctions) and points for entering or exiting a transport network\index{network} such as bus stops and train stations.

-Transport networks can be represented as graphs, in which each segment is connected (via edges representing geographic lines) to one or more other edges in the network.
+Transport networks\index{network} can be represented as graphs\index{graph}, in which each segment is connected (via edges representing geographic lines) to one or more other edges\index{edge} in the network.
-Nodes outside the network can be added with "centroid connectors", new route segments to nearby nodes on the network [@hollander_transport_2016].^[
+Nodes outside the network\index{network} can be added with "centroid connectors"\index{centroid}, new route segments to nearby nodes\index{node} on the network\index{network} [@hollander_transport_2016].^[
 The location of these connectors should be chosen carefully because they can lead to over-estimates of traffic volumes in their immediate surroundings [@jafari_investigation_2015].
 ]
-Every node in the network is then connected by one or more 'edges' that represent individual segments on the network.
+Every node\index{node} in the network\index{network} is then connected by one or more 'edges'\index{edge} that represent individual segments on the network\index{network}.
-We will see how transport networks can be represented as graphs in Section \@ref(route-networks).
+We will see how transport networks\index{network} can be represented as graphs\index{graph} in Section \@ref(route-networks).

-Public transport stops are particularly important nodes that can be represented as either type of node: a bus stop that is part of a road, or a large rail station that is represented by its pedestrian entry point hundreds of meters from railway tracks.
+Public transport stops are particularly important nodes\index{node} that can be represented as either type of node: a bus stop that is part of a road, or a large rail station that is represented by its pedestrian entry point hundreds of meters from railway tracks.
-We will use railway stations to illustrate public transport nodes, in relation to the research question of increasing cycling in Bristol.
+We will use railway stations to illustrate public transport nodes\index{node}, in relation to the research question of increasing cycling in Bristol.
 These stations are provided by **spDataLarge** in `bristol_stations`.

 A common barrier preventing people from switching away from cars for commuting to work is that the distance from home to work is too far to walk or cycle.